Our Musical Heritage

 Distinguished organist, composer, and educator, Dr. F.R.C.
 Clarke, served as Music Director of Sydenham Street United Church for forty-two years, retiring in 1999.
 Dr. Clarke served as Organist Emeritus until his death in November, 2009.

-In the course of his career, Dr Clarke held various posts as organist-choirmaster, composer, teacher, conductor and administrator.
+During his long and eminent career, Dr. Clarke held various posts as organist-choirmaster, composer, teacher, conductor and administrator.
 His own teachers included Kenneth Ross (piano) in Vancouver, Eric Rollinson (organ) at the Royal Conservatory of Music of Toronto, Healey Willan, S. Drummond Wolff; and George Laughlin (theory and composition) at the University of Toronto.
-Dr. Clarke was organist-choirmaster 1950-8 for several churches in Toronto and St Catharines.
-He also taught 1956-8 at the Hamilton Conservatory (RHCM) and conducted 1957-8 the St Catharines Civic Orchestra (Niagara Symphony Association).
+During the 1950s, Dr. Clarke was organist-choirmaster for several churches in Toronto and St Catharines, while also teaching at the Hamilton Conservatory (RHCM) and conducting the St Catharines Civic Orchestra (Niagara Symphony Association).

 In 1958 Dr. Clarke became organist-choirmaster at Sydenham Street United Church, a position he held until 1999.
-He was also conductor 1958-77 of the Kingston Choral Society.
-He lectured 1959-69 at Queen’s Theological College and joined Queen’s University Music Department in 1964 to teach theory and other subjects.
-There he founded and conducted 1965-9 the Queen’s Chamber Players Ensemble.
-He was head 1981-88 of the department, and after it was renamed the Queen’s University School of Music in 1988, he served (1988-91) as director.
+He was also conductor from 1958 to 1977 of the Kingston Choral Society.
+He lectured from 1959 to 1969 at the Queen’s Theological College and joined Queen’s University Music Department in 1964 to teach theory and other subjects.
+At Queen’s, he founded and conducted the Queen’s Chamber Players Ensemble from 1965 to 1969.
+He was Head of the Music Department from 1981 to 1988, and after it was renamed the Queen’s University School of Music in 1988, he served as director (1988 – 1991).

 His most recent composition, An English Requiem, was performed by the choir of Sydenham Street United Church in 2007 and 2008, with Dr. Clarke at the organ.
 One selection from the English Requiem was sung by the massed choir at Dr. Clarke’s funeral, a fitting and moving tribute to this outstanding organist and composer.